 Once this creation step is done, you can then start to reach out.
 Look for websites that are related to your infographic’s content and where you would like to see it published.
 You can use the techniques we saw in the local reach-out strategy above to prospect for links.

 Now that you have prospects, you can get in touch and ask them first if they are interested to see your infographic.
 Then it’s time to convince them that adding your infographic to their site is a real added value for their users.
 They need to understand that you are “offering” them a great piece of content to post and share with their audience.

 Use a tool such as Semrush and go into the backlink analytics tool.
-Enter the domain you want to analyse and go into the “indexed pages” tab.
-There you have a view of the website pages and the number of links per page but also the amount of different domains referring to the page.
-Looking at those numbers can help you to highlight content which works for competition and that you can use for your skyscraper strategy.
+Enter the domain you want to analyze and go into the “indexed pages” tab.
+There you have a view of the website pages and the number of links per page but also the number of different domains referring to the page.
+Looking at those numbers can help you to highlight content that works for the competition and that you can use for your skyscraper strategy.

 Once it’s created, you should promote this new content to your target audience.
 Make sure they know it exists and make them want to share it and link to it to earn natural links and traffic.

 10x content is similar to the skyscraper strategy but brings it to another level of content quality.
 10x content basically means ten times better than the existing content.

 But you might be wondering how to do this?
 By creating unique and visceral content using qualitative information.

 If what you have in mind is already existing or if you think there is enough content already on the web then you might want to think about another topic.

 The idea is to bring content that is not on the search results yet or not developed enough.
 Find missing opportunities.
 Cover questions that don’t have answers yet.
 Do and share an experiment or survey of your own.
 Try to provide information users can relate to and data that can’t be found on the web yet.
 You can also update old content by bringing more recent data to it.
 You can create quizzes, lists, comparisons, or even tools!